 'Digital Clean View' can be used when watching low resolution content like cable TV and DVDs.
 Leave it off for 1080p or 4k sources.
 'Auto Motion Plus' is the image interpolation feature and will add the soap opera effect (SOE) when activated.
 To get better motion with a minimum of the SOE, use low custom values.
 To get sharper text while using the TV as a PC monitor, activate 'HDMI UHD Color'

 'Color Tone' set to 'Warm2' is close to the cinema standard.
 If it appears too dull or yellowish for you, use a colder temperature like 'Warm1'.
-'Color Space' is the wide color gamut option.
-Set it to 'Native' for over saturated colors.
-Cartoons might look better with it on but regular content might look off.
-This is useful for HDR content though and should be activated automatically when HDR content is playing.
+'Color Space' controls whether the TV displays a wide color gamut.
+'Native' will produce more saturated colors but it is best left to 'Auto' where it will adjust according to the source.

 The following are the results of the white balance and colorspace